aleshaleksey/fansys23/03-movement-exploration.md

 ### Camping
 In hostile or wilderness environments characters must often take additions steps before they can safely and effectively rest.
 These steps are:
-- Find suitable site vs terrain camping threshold + weather scouting modifier.
-(Skill or special ability).
+1. Find suitable site (usually a [prospect](05-skills.md#investigateprospect) or [navigate](05-skills.md#investigateprospect) roll vs terrain camping threshold + weather scouting modifier).
 Successful check gives advantage on ameliorate/fortify check.
-- Skill roll to ameliorate/fortify site vs terrain camping threshold + weather camping modifier.
-(Skill or special ability)
+2. Skill roll to [ameliorate/fortify](05-skills.md#fortify) the site vs terrain camping threshold + weather camping modifier.
-- Set sentry and watch for hostiles.
-Successful fortification roll gives the camp cover, and the sentry advantage on rolls to detect ambushes coming for them (Skill or special ability).
+3. Optional: Set sentry and watch for trouble.
+Successful fortification roll gives the camp cover, and the sentry advantage on rolls to detect ambushes coming for them (usually using the "[observe](05-skills.md#observe)" skill).
-- Resolve possible encounters.
+4. Resolve possible encounters (See "[Chapter 4: Combat](04-combat.md)").
-- Regain resources (HP, SP, MP) if the rest is successful.
+5. Regain resources (HP, SP, MP) if the rest is successful (see "[Chapter 4: Combat: Rest and Recuperation](04-combat.md#rest-and-recuperation)").

-Failure to ameliorate a suitable site leads to Con save, with the threshold determined by terrain, weather (see tables above) and any bonuses from special abilities and spells.
+Trying to rest on an site which is not ameliorated triggers a CON save, with the threshold determined by terrain, weather (see tables above) and any bonuses from special abilities and spells.
+A character who fails this CON save does not regain resources from the rest.
+If they fail by more than 6, they are not able to adequately drink, eat or sleep, which brings them closer to "[starvation](#characters-starvation-and-other-bad-ways-to-die)", if they require drink, food or sleep.
 - In cold weather, a blanket gives +2 to this save, while a bedroll gives +4.
 - A tent gives +2 to ameliorate/fortify, a yurt obviates the need for such a roll.
-This does not apply in swamps, dense forests or on steep slopes.
+This does not apply on terrain where it is not possible to place a tent or yurt, such as in swamps, dense forests or on steep slopes.
-- Wearing medium or heavy armour gives a penalty to this CON save equal to the armour rating (instead of making a separate roll).
+- If a site is not ameliorated, wearing medium or heavy armour gives a penalty to this CON save equal to the armour rating (instead of making a separate roll).

 A character wearing medium or heavy armour during a long rest must succeed on a CON save with a Threshold = [10 + Armour rating] to benefit from the long rest, even if the camp is already ameliorated.